AI Adoption Without Governance Creates Real Enterprise Risk

 AI Control and Operations

-As AI tools, models and agents spread across enterprise systems, many organisations lack visibility into how AI is influencing operational decisions — creating new risks around accountability, compliance and regulatory obligations such as the EU AI Act.
+As AI tools, models and agents spread across enterprise systems, many organisations lack visibility into how AI is influencing operational decisions — creating new risks around accountability, regulatory obligations such as the EU AI Act, and uncontrolled operational cost.

 Talk to Our AI Governance TeamOrganisations Are Accountable for the AI Systems They Deploy